cbcommunity/cb-administration-scripts/backup_restore/README.md

 ## Backup

-All backups are created under BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME Where
-⋅⋅⋅ BASE_FOLDER can be provided as command line argument.
-Otherwise it set to a current directory of the script ⋅⋅⋅ HOSTNAME is an IP address or a hostname

 The script is meant to be run on a separate from CB cluster machine, but can be run on the same as well.

 ```bash